PyNIO

 The following operations require the file to be opened for writing.

-Note: the preceding usage information was modelled after this guide to the Python NetCDF module
+Note: the preceding usage information was modeled after this guide to the Python NetCDF module